Using SLA alerting to build a 2-tier monitoring system

 • Available SLA classes and their configuration are defined at the level of the TrackMe system configuration.
 (A JSON object which defines the list of classes and their parameters)

-• You can then define the SLA class per entity (which if defined will take precedence against policies based classes), or via SLA policies, which are regular expressions orchestrated by TrackMe and handle the SLA class of each matching entities.
+• You can then define the SLA class per entity (which if defined will take precedence over policy-based classes), or via SLA policies.
+SLA policies support two modes:

 • Finally, you can create an SLA alert, which leverages the SLA information to emit an alert when the SLA is breached.